pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

     - `TargetingDocumentInterface::getTargetGroupSpecificElementNames`.
 Use `TargetingDocumentInterface::getTargetGroupSpecificEditableNames` instead.
     - `TargetingDocumentInterface::getTargetGroupSpecificElementNames`.
 Use `TargetingDocumentInterface::getTargetGroupSpecificEditableNames` instead.

+- The legacy editable naming scheme has been deprecated and will be removed in Pimcore 7.
+Please [migrate to the new naming scheme](../../03_Documents/13_Editable_Naming_Strategies.md).
+- All classes in namespace `Pimcore\Document\Tag\NamingStrategy` are marked as deprecated and will be removed in v7.
+- `TagHandlerInterface` and `DelegatingTagHandler` are marked as deprecated and will be removed in v7.

 ## 6.6.4
 - If you are using the specific settings 'max. items' option for ObjectBricks & Fieldcollections on your class definition, then API will validate the max limit on save() calls from now on.